Maryland's Food: The Tastiest Traditional Maryland Dishes

 If you are ever in St. Mary's County, there is a great local restaurant that serves stuffed ham sandwiches located in Charlotte Hall.
 The name of the restaurant is St. Mary's Landing (they also have AMAZING Maryland blue crabcakes).

-So what is scrapple exactly?
+So, what is scrapple exactly?
 I'm not sure you'd really want to know.
 Let's just say it's similar to bacon or burgers...it uses some of the tasty scraps (hence the name scrapple).
 But don't worry, once you taste this meaty masterpiece on your plate with Breakfast you'll forget its origins in no time.
 What you will remember is that Maryland is one of the few states that sells scrapple in grocery stores.
-Delaware is another, but who cares about Delaware, right?
+You can also find it in Pennsylvania and Delaware.
+To the Amish, it's known as Pannhaas.
+It was invented by the Amish in the seventeenth century in Pennsylvania and the tradition continues on today.
+Since Southern Maryland has an Amish community, the region also gets to enjoy the Amish cuisine.
+There's also an annual scrapple festival in Bridgeville, Delaware, if you are a fan!

-You can order scrapple online at gourmet food stores and even on Amazon (link to the right).
+You can order scrapple online at gourmet food stores and even on Amazon.
 Serve scrapple with your eggs and toast and watch your family go nuts for it.
 How do you cook it?
 It's pretty easy.
 It usually comes in a block, you slice it up and pan-fry it just like you would sausage patties.

 Scrapple reminds me of my childhood and always brings back memories of Southern Maryland.